📅 Last Updated: March 13, 2026 | New startups added weekly

 Customer Perspectives on Cold Calls

-Understanding how prospects view and respond to cold calls helps shape more effective strategies that align with buyer preferences.
-These cold calling statistics from the customer perspective are essential for improving your approach.
+Understanding how prospects view and respond to cold calls helps shape more effective strategies.
+These cold calling statistics from the buyer’s perspective reveal a critical gap between how reps think they’re performing and what prospects actually experience.

 29. 82% of Buyers Accept Meetings After Cold Outreach

-An impressive 82% of buyers have agreed to meetings with salespeople following a series of interactions that began with cold calls.
+RAIN Group’s study of 488 B2B buyers found that 82% have accepted a meeting with a vendor who reached out via cold call.
 This statistic demonstrates that cold calling remains an effective starting point for B2B relationships despite declining answer rates.

 The key phrase is “series of interactions.”
 Single calls rarely convert.
 Success comes from thoughtful, multi-touch cadences that combine calls, emails, and social touches to build familiarity and trust.